lifting-bits/remill/README.md

 ### Vcpkg build

-Follow directions to pull all required dependencies from the `vcpkg-lifting-ports` repo, and clone this repo within that one (`vcpkg-lifting-ports/remill`)
+**Important:** Follow directions to pull all required dependencies from the `vcpkg-lifting-ports` repo, and clone this repo within that one (`vcpkg-lifting-ports/remill`).

 Requires CMake 3.19 for the [`--preset=`](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html#manual:cmake-presets(7)) option in CLI invocation (use `cmake --list-presets` to show all presets):